jackieong/AndroidMarionette/README.md

 This project was a partner collaboration between Thibaud Cochet and Jacqueline Ong and was created for Harvey Mudd College's [E190P: Embedded Systems] (http://www3.hmc.edu/~jspjut/class/e190p/) course taught by [Professor Josef Spjut] (http://jspjut.github.io/).

 The goal of this project was to build, assemble, and program a marionette to be remote-controlled via an Android App.
 A marionette is essentially a puppet that is controlled by a horizontal control bar connected to the puppet via strings.
-The Android App user could either move the marionette's limbs individually or the human user could toggle a screen and choose four preset moves.
+To mobilize the marionette, servo motors, attached to an Arduino Uno, will receive angle-motion commands from an Android app via bluetooth.
+The Android app user can then either move the marionette's limbs individually or the human user could toggle a screen and choose four preset moves by controlling the limb's correspondng servo motors.

 To see a video demo of some of the sample moves of our final project, click the link below.
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Keeoy24ys9w